 Before entertaining the idea of removing a wall in your home, it’s important to understand that there are a lot of determining factors that go into the final cost.
 As mentioned, removing a load-bearing wall is a much more complex and expensive process than removing a non-load-bearing wall.
 Load-bearing walls must first have an engineered structural beam installed, which can be costly.
 The average hourly rate of a master carpenter is $65-$75 an hour, give or take, usually with a 3-hour minimum.
 Potential rerouting of electrical wires and piping is another expense, requiring the skills of licensed professionals that have their own hourly rate – anywhere from $75-$125 an hour.
 The material of the wall is another contributing factor; brick or cinderblock walls will take longer to demolish than a framed wall with sheetrock over it.
 Of course, this is all assuming that there is no hazardous material or major structural issues.
 These expenses can be even higher for homes with multiple stories.

 4. Neighboring Rooms Will Also Require Modifications

 Removing a wall in your home can create an entirely new aesthetic while improving the functionality and utilizing available square footage.
-Whether you are considering a large-scale remodel or just want to open up a portion of your existing floor plan, the Medford Team would be happy to help!
+Whether you are considering a large-scale remodel or just want to open up a portion of your existing floor plan, our team is here to help!
 Contact us today for more information!